praj-bellakka/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 ####  Generate and set calorie goal: `calorie /generate`
-Generates and sets a calorie goal based on the user's target weight loss/gain per week, age, height, weight and gender using the Harris-Benedict equation.
+Generates and sets a calorie goal based on your target weight loss/gain per week, age, height, weight and gender using the Harris-Benedict equation.